Office of Research Compliance

 - Effective systems of compliance monitoring, reporting and auditing.

 - Consistent enforcement of the standards and procedures with appropriate consequences for violations, including discipline and remediation.

 The Committee shall be composed of five members appointed by the President, including: the Vice-President of Research, who will act as Chair: a dean of a college with significant research responsibilities; a faculty member or administrator with a background conducive to supporting compliance program; a faculty member with substantial research experience; and another member chose in the discretion of the President.

 In carrying out its charge, the Committee will draw upon the resources of the Office of Legal Counsel and Human Resources/Affirmative Action which Offices shall each supply and ex-officio member.

-*The U.S. Sentencing Guidelines, COSO (Committe of Sponsoring Organizations of the Treadway Commission), the Guidelines fo the National Institutes of Health Office of the Inspector General, and COGR (Council on Government Relations) provide guidance on effective compliance programs.
+*The U.S. Sentencing Guidelines, COSO (Committee of Sponsoring Organizations of the Treadway Commission), the Guidelines of the National Institutes of Health Office of the Inspector General, and COGR (Council on Government Relations) provide guidance on effective compliance programs.

 MSU strives to create an open and collaborative research and teaching environment.
 However, in some limited circumstances, publication or other security restrictions imposed on research may require compliance with Federal regulations controlling the export of certain technology and information.
 MSU has an export control review and approval process and education and training program.